ronniross/asi-algorithm-dataset/asi-algorithms-research-sub-module.md

 The broader field of swarm intelligence, which includes algorithms inspired by bees, ants, and other creatures, was first named by Gerardo Beni and Jing Wang in 1989.
 [1](https://www.mecs-press.org/ijmecs/ijmecs-v6-n12/v6n12-8.html) [2](https://pmc.ncbi.nlm.nih.gov/articles/PMC10089591/) [3](https://powerdrill.ai/blog/swarm-intelligence-in-agentic-ai-an-industry-report)

 They envisioned a system of many simple robots working together in a decentralized, self-organizing way to accomplish tasks, much like a natural swarm.

+It was observed that natural systems, such as ant colonies, bird flocks, and bee swarms, exhibit remarkable efficiency in solving complex tasks like finding the shortest path or the richest food source.
+The goal was to create a computational algorithm that could replicate the honeybees' successful foraging strategy to solve challenging mathematical and engineering optimization problems.  https://pmc.ncbi.nlm.nih.gov/articles/PMC4553508/

-Defining characteristics: The concept is characterized by decentralized, self-organized systems in which simple individual agents follow basic rules and interact locally with each other and their environment.
+The concept is characterized by decentralized, self-organized systems in which simple individual agents follow basic rules and interact locally with each other and their environment.
 Through these interactions, a complex and "intelligent" global behavior emerges that was not explicitly programmed into any single agent.
 [4](https://www.mecs-press.org/ijmecs/ijmecs-v6-n12/v6n12-8.html) [5](https://www.vationventures.com/glossary/swarm-intelligence-definition-explanation-and-use-cases) [6](https://www.ijert.org/swarm-intelligence)

 Their individual and collaborative lifeworks extend to other significant discoveries within robotics and computation.